MalkarovPark/IndustrialKit/README.md

 # IndustrialKit

-### WorkspaceObject <a name="workspace-object"></a>
+### ProductionObject <a name="workspace-object"></a>
-`WorkspaceObject` defines the means of production that make up the content of a robotic complex.
+`ProductionObject` defines the means of production that make up the content of a robotic complex.
 It provides core properties such as an identifier name, spatial data, physical body parameters, and a visual model represented by a RealityKit `Entity`.

 Out of the box, this open class serves as the foundation for `Robot`, `Tool`, and `Part`.
 Developers can extend it to define additional types of production assets.